pattyhendrix/CamVid-95-accuracy/README.md

 # CamVid-95-accuracy
-Notebooks to: train CamVid-Tiramisu dataset to 95% accuracy (state of the art from what I've seen), convert CamVid dataset to Tiramisu paper version, and other training.
+Notebooks to: train CamVid-Tiramisu dataset to 95% accuracy (sota), convert CamVid dataset to Tiramisu paper version, and other training.

 I did this on Windows 10 with the fast.ai v1 library: https://github.com/fastai/fastai